AxaFrance/ecotag/README.md

 ## Ml-Cli batch

 You can execute several tasks in command line interface (CLI):
-- **wait_version_change** is a task that will wait for the version obtained via the url to change for a user-defined amount of time.
+- [`wait_version_change`](./src/Ml.Cli/JobVersion#readme) is a task that will wait for the version obtained via the url to change for a user-defined amount of time.
-- **callapi** is a task which will call an online service to get jsons files describing files containing images.
+- [`callapi`](./src/Ml.Cli/JobApiCall#readme) is a task which will call an online service to get jsons files describing files containing images.
 These json files contain a list of URLs leading to extracted images of the files containing images.
 The task can also download these images after generating the related json file.
-- **parallel** and serial are used to describe the way of handling your tasks.
+- [`parallel`](./src/Ml.Cli/JobParallel#readme) and serial are used to describe the way of handling your tasks.
+- [`serial`](./src/Ml.Cli/JobSerial#readme) are used to describe the way of handling your tasks.
-- **loop** is used to execute the task indefinitely.
+- [`loop`](./src/Ml.Cli/JobLoop#readme) is used to execute the task indefinitely.
-- **script** will execute a user-defined script on files stored in a repository.
+- [`script`](./src/Ml.Cli/JobScript#readme) will execute a user-defined script on files stored in a repository.
-- **compare** is used to compare two sets of json files; the resulting json file can be used to see the results with the help of the server.
+- [`compare`](./src/Ml.Cli/JobCompare#readme) is used to compare two sets of json files; the resulting json file can be used to see the results with the help of the server.
-- **dataset** is used to generate a dataset file which will contain all annotations (of a same, user-specified type and configuration) made on json files with the help of Ml-Cli front.
+- [`dataset`](./src/Ml.Cli/JobDataset#readme) is used to generate a dataset file which will contain all annotations (of a same, user-specified type and configuration) made on json files with the help of Ml-Cli front.

 ### tasks-sample.json